What Is The Opposite Of Exaggerate

 To fully understand the opposite of exaggerate, it's helpful to explore related concepts and terms.
 Hyperbole is a specific type of exaggeration that involves deliberate and obvious overstatement, often used for humorous or rhetorical effect.
 The opposite of hyperbole might be meiosis, which is a deliberate understatement, often used for ironic or humorous effect.

 Another related concept is euphemism, which involves using a milder or more indirect term to replace one that is considered harsh or offensive.
-While not a direct opposite of exaggeration, euphemism shares the goal of altering the perceived impact of a statement.
-For example, saying someone "passed away" instead of "died" is a common euphemism.
+Day to day, while not a direct opposite of exaggeration, euphemism shares the goal of altering the perceived impact of a statement.
+Take this: saying someone "passed away" instead of "died" is a common euphemism.

 Trends and Latest Developments